aex351/home-assistant-neerslag-app/README.md

 5) Add the Neerslag App as an Integration in Home Assistant (config/integration).

 For updates, repeat step 1 to 4.
 Home Assistant will not delete any configuration.
+## 2. Configure the Neerslag App (via interface)
+The Neerslag App is fully configurable via the interface.
+Go to `config/integrations` and click on options.
+Select which sensor you want to use and provide the location data.
+There is an option to use the built-in Home Assistant location data.
+If this checkbox is selected, it will override the location settings of the individual sensors.

-## 3b.
-Add the Neerslag Card to your Dashboard
+## 3. Add the Neerslag Card to your Dashboard
 1) Go to your dashboard, go to configure, and click `add card`
 2) Find the Neerslag Card in the list of cards
 3) Add the card and configure the card.